-An emerging alternative to a real browser is a “headless” browser like PhantomJS, which is a WebKit-based browser without any UI.
+A once popular alternative to a real browser is a “headless” browser like PhantomJS, which is a WebKit-based browser without any UI.
 It’s not what end users will use with a website, but it’s pretty darn close.
 The downsides are that PhantomJS is almost as heavy as a real browser like Chrome, but passing tests in PhantomJS do not guarantee that they will pass in Chrome.

 Evolutionary: coding to a higher-level framework

 So we want to stick with a real browser but get something less quirky and more productive than plain old WebDriver.
 In 2017 we have a lot of good choices for hand-coded tests, so let’s quickly look at the most popular ones.

 - Pre-integrated with other frameworks